A story behind my kitchen island

 So I thought, hmmm, now I have a valid excuse to upgrade our kitchen (insert a thinking and smiling emoji).
 So I planned, did a lot of research, did the math and presented it to my husband, and yes!
 He approved.
 Budget was a big factor for our kitchen upgrade project.
 So we decided to do all the work ourselves.
 I’ll say I spent more time planning and deciding how we can do it ourselves and within our budget than the work itself.
 But if you want to save money and still do it right, without sacrificing aesthetic and function, I recommend to take your time in planning and research.

 On this post, I will only focus on sharing all the details on how we built our kitchen island, which is the biggest change and really transformed the look of our kitchen in so many ways.
-I really think this addition made our house look more expensive.
+I really think this addition made our house looks more expensive.
 However, there will be a part 2 blog post to share how we painted the kitchen cabinets white and how I organize the kitchen to make it more efficient and functional.

 Above is our beautiful kitchen island that me my husband proudly built.
 And on this blog post I am sharing the exact process and links of products we used.
 But first take at look at the before pictures of our kitchen below.